JoachimByrnesShay/TCgithubDemo/README.md

-# TCgithubDemo
+# Git Demo Repo
-git/github app demo HW for tim corey git course
+This is a demo app for the Git course

+## Roadmap
+ * Add new features
+ * Fix the bugs